 Mary JenningsLinks Section

-We have hosted 6 dance weeks, each one unique: our most recent historic/vintage dance week in 2013 was on Mackinac Island (see report on left), and our penultimate dance week on the fabulous Queen Mary in Long Beach Harbor in 2011.
+We have hosted 6 dance weeks, each one unique: our recent historic/vintage dance weeks have included Mackinac Island in 2013, and most recently, the Biltmore Estate in Asheville, NC.
 Our vintage dance weeks are always spectacular, one-of-a-kind events, featuring incomparable vintage dance instruction, plus evening themed events, authentic live music, tea & much more!
+We may even consider another dance week in San Diego, possibly in 2016.

 Join the San Diego Vintage Dance Society on Facebook to get event notices and updates on future events.
 The link is in the left column at the bottom.
 If you are not on Facebook, you'll need to check this webpage periodically for updates/news, as we no longer maintain a separate email list.